 Photography by Walter Lai

 Mariposa bicycles started building tandems 30 years ago.
 Over the years we have built several 650 B touring tandems.
 While most had carriers and mudguards, this one was designed for gravel road riding.
-The bicycle was built for Evan and Garnet Siddall, who have led the charge in developing the Growling Beaver Brevet, a tough all road cycling event, created to raise funds to improve the lives of those with Parkinson’s Disease.
+The bicycle was built for Evan Siddall, who led the charge in developing the Growling Beaver Brevet, a tough all road cycling event, created to raise funds to improve the lives of those with Parkinson’s Disease.
 This is an event we have helped organize over the last two years.